-Fujifilm X-A1 versus Fujifilm X100T
+Fujifilm X-A1 vs X100T

 The Fujifilm X-A1 and the Fujifilm X100T are two digital cameras that were officially introduced, respectively, in September 2013 and September 2014.
 The X-A1 is a mirrorless interchangeable lens camera, while the X100T is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16 megapixel.
+Both cameras offer a resolution of 16 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is notably larger (20 percent) than the Fujifilm X-A1.
 In this context, it is worth noting that neither the X-A1 nor the X100T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100T has a lens built in, whereas the X-A1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-A1 and their specifications in the Fujinon X Lens Catalog.

 Concerning battery life, the X-A1 gets 350 shots out of its NP-W126 battery, while the X100T can take 330 images on a single charge of its NP-95 power pack.
 The power pack in the X100T can be charged via the USB port, which can be very convenient when travelling.